itay1313/frontenddogma.com/about/index.md

 ### How Dogmatic Is Frontend Dogma?

 Not dogmatic.
-Frontend Dogma is certainly about convictions, but not about dogma.
+Frontend Dogma certainly shares convictions, but it’s not about dogma and there is no agenda.

 ### What About the Design of Frontend Dogma?

-Oh, what about it?
-It’s intentionally basic, but also [continuously improved](https://meiert.com/en/blog/the-greatest-secret-in-web-design/).
+It’s intentionally basic and [continuously improved](https://meiert.com/en/blog/the-greatest-secret-in-web-design/).
+Just as with everything else, [suggestions and feedback](https://github.com/j9t/frontenddogma.com) are welcome.